tpetricek/techdims/content/systems/spreadsheets.md

 ----------------------------------------------------------------------------------------------------
 - id:dims-interaction
 - shade: shade3
-- characteristics: interaction-live, interaction-dm, interaction-open, interaction-concrete
+- characteristics: interaction-single, interaction-live, interaction-dm, interaction-open, interaction-concrete

 Live update when editing.
 Formulas are always accessible.
 Abstraction by generalizing from concrete computation (drag down) or using macros.